You are here

 The Environmental Protection Agency is the agency with primary responsibility for environmental matters, and other agencies also provide vital information.
 These include the Departments of Commerce, Defense, Interior, and Transportation.
 Several other departments publish their Environmental Impact Statements.
 The Energy Department, Nuclear Regulatory Agency, and the Tennessee Valley Authority issue material relevant to study in the area of environmental law.
 Each of these departments includes documents of interest as well as materials beyond the needs of the library and must be analyzed accordingly.

-Selections made for the general public include all the items in the Legal Requirements & Program Regulations of the Federal Depository Library Program Basic Collection; selected portions of the U.S. Census; Occupational Outlook Handbook; World Factbook; Congressional District Atlas; Sourcebook of Criminal Justice Statistics; Reproducible Copies of Federal Tax Forms; IRS taxpayer information publications; USA Counties; Crime in the U.S.; Foreign Relations of the United States; Social Security Administration pamphlets; and State Department pamphlets (nearly all of which are now available electronically via the Internet or on CD-ROM).
+Selections made for the general public include all the items in the Legal Requirements & Program Regulations of the Federal Depository Library Program Basic Collection; selected portions of the U.S. Census; Occupational Outlook Handbook; World Factbook; Congressional District Atlas; IRS taxpayer information publications; Foreign Relations of the United States; Social Security Administration publications; and State Department publications (nearly all of which are now available electronically via the Internet or on CD-ROM).
 Most of these items are also used by our primary patrons.

 VI.
 Choice of Format